linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Modeling Operational Loss Distributions.md

 # Lewis Study of Legal Liability Loss Data

 Lewis (2004) reports his findings for a sample (in British pounds) of legal liability losses (from an undisclosed source), consisting of 140 points.[23]
 He fits the normal, exponential, and Weibull distributions[24] to the data and compares the fit.
 Table 5 shows the descriptive statistics for the sample, the MLE parameters for three fitted distributions, and the values of the AD goodness-of-fit statistic.
 The data are highly leptokurtic and significantly right-skewed.
-As expected, the normal distribution results in a very poor fit, and the Weibull distribution seems the most reasonable assumption.

-tion, based on the lowest value of the AD test statistic.
+As expected, the normal distribution results in a very poor fit, and the Weibull distribution seems the most reasonable assumption, based on the lowest value of the AD test statistic.

 # Studies with Simulated Data